-Module Name: Pharmaceutical Organic Chemistry I Module Number: 0540211 the student at this level well know the principle of inorganic compounds studied in general chemistry.
+Module Name: Organic Chemistry I Module Number: 0511121 Aims (Module Purpose):

+The student at this level well know the principle of inorganic compounds studied in general chemistry.
 This course will subject the students to the molecular orbital theory of organic compounds, saturated aliphatic cyclic and cyclic hydrocarbons.
 Principles of the IUPAC nomenclature of organic compounds.
 Unsaturated aliphatic hydrocarbons.
 Aliphatic halogen compounds.
-Isomerism and stereochemistry of organic compounds.
-Aliphatic alcohols and ethers.
-Aliphatic amines and other nitrogen compounds.
-Aliphatic acids and their derivatives.
-Aromaticity, main groups of carbocyclic aromatic compounds.
-Polycyclic aromatic compounds.
+Isomerism and Stereochemistry of organic compounds. aliphatic alcohols and ethers. aliphatic amines and other nitrogen compounds. aliphatic acids and their derivatives. aromaticity, main groups of carbocyclic aromatic compounds. polycyclic aromatic compounds.
 Electron rich and electron deficient heteroaromatic compounds.
 The student will be able to study pharmaceutical biochemistry (I), because the student well know the organic functional groups and there preparations and reactions.

-Module Name: Pharmaceutical Organic Chemistry II Module Number: 0540212
+Module Name: Organic Chemistry II Module Number: 0511212 Aims (Module Purpose):